jianliu10/jianliu.github.io/_posts/2019-03-10-DI-domain-driven.md

 ## Functional Requirements

 The business context is assumed to be a large global retail company with ++ billions of annual revenues.
-The business needs to integrate various data into a centrl master data store to support many business operation systems, finance system, report system, forcasting system, and business intelligence analysis system.
+The business needs to integrate various data into a centrl master data store to support many business operation systems, finance system, report system, forcasting system, and business intelligence analytics system.

 This document will use the following business operational systems as sample data sources: